stefanov-sm/Pg_methods-PostgreSQL-methods-for-node.js/README.md

    * `"recordset"` - a JSON array of objects.

 **Note:** Pg_methods uses [prepared statements](https://node-postgres.com/features/queries#prepared-statements).
 Queries can be of any length and complexity.
-Empty lines and leading/trailing whitespaces are ignored.
+Comments, empty lines and leading/trailing whitespaces are ignored.

 ## Building the database gateway object